Nontrivial in-plane-magnetic-field dependence of THz wave emission from intrinsic Josephson junctions controlled by surface impedance

-Width of the junction $L_{x}=86\mu$m is comparable to the size of samples in experiments, and for this size $B_{y}=0.02$T corresponds to the condition ``one JV per layer".
-Although a thousand of layer is essential for obtaining the plasma velocity as fast as that of light in IJJs, it is almost impossible to arrive at stationary states for such a large number of layers numerically at present.
-Then, the periodic boundary condition along the $c$ axis is introduced instead.
-In such a condition plasma velocity of the stationary state automatically coincides with that of light in IJJs, though vanishing amplitude of electromagnetic waves on surfaces is totally neglected.
-Even if a thousand of layers are stacked, thickness of IJJ $L_{z}$ is much smaller than the wavelength of emitted THz wave $\lambda$.
-In such a case emission is given by a point-like source (after two-dimensional reduction, by a line-like source in original three dimensions) and weaker than that from infinite sources.
-Such effect is approximately included as:
+Although a thousand of junctions are essential for obtaining the plasma velocity as fast as that of light in IJJs, it is almost impossible to arrive at stationary states for such a large number of junctions numerically at present.
+Then, the periodic boundary condition along the $c$ axis is introduced instead, and $N (\ge 4,\ N={\it even})$ junctions are stacked in order to take non-uniformity into account.
+In such a condition plasma velocity of the stationary state automatically coincides with that of light in IJJs ($N$ is effectively infinite), though vanishing amplitude of electromagnetic wave (EMW) on surfaces is totally neglected and emitted EMW is parallel to layers.
+Even if a thousand of junctions are stacked, thickness of IJJ, $L_{z}$, is much smaller than the wavelength of emitted EMW, $\lambda$.
+In such a case emission originates from a point-like source (after two-dimensional reduction, by a line-like source in original three dimensions) and weaker than that parallel to layers.
+Such effect is approximately included as

-with the dielectric constants of IJJs $\epsilon'_{\rm c}$ and dielectrics $\epsilon'_{\rm d}$, respectively.
-Here the dynamical parts of scaled boundary magnetic field $\tilde{B}'_{l+1,l}$ and electric field $\tilde{E}'_{l+1,l}$ are related with each other by $z \approx \lambda/L_{z}$. \cite{Koshelev08a} Although this naive evaluation of $z$ might be modified by excess magnetic fields from vertical directions omitted in two-dimensional modeling, \cite{Tachiki09} effect of impedance mismatch on the edges is also included in $Z$.
-Width of the sample $L_{x}$ is divided into $80$ numerical grids, and numerical calculations are based on the RADAU5 ODE solver. \cite{radau5}
+with the dielectric constants of IJJs $\epsilon'_{\rm c}$ and of dielectrics $\epsilon'_{\rm d}$, respectively.
+Here dynamical parts of scaled boundary magnetic field $\tilde{B}'_{l}$ and electric field $\tilde{E}'_{l}$ are related with each other by $z \approx \lambda/L_{z}$,~\cite{Koshelev08a} though this naive evaluation of $z$ might be modified by excess magnetic fields from vertical directions omitted in two-dimnsional modeling.~\cite{Tachiki09}

-{\it Numerical results for $Z=1$.} This condition is typically realized for $z=1$ and $\epsilon'_{\rm c}=\epsilon'_{\rm d}$.
-Dependence of emission intensity on in-plane magnetic field and bias current was already investigated in Ref.\ \cite{Nonomura08}.
-Here the results are summarized for comparison with those for larger $Z$.